 As noted at the outset, we compute several complementary indices to gauge the extent of relative and absolute change in literacy and numeracy skills, described below.
 We compute each of these three indices for the total sample as well as separately by age, educational attainment, and gender.
 This allows us to detect potential socio-demographic gradients in skill development.

 Relative change.
 Relative (or rank-order) change refers to change in individuals’ relative standing in the skill distribution across two measurement occasions.
 Its measure is the correlation between the tests at two time points (rT1, T2).
 In PIAAC/PIAAC-L, this correlation is based on 10 plausible values (PV) per person and implicitly corrected for measurement error.
 In NEPS, the correlation is based on the WLE scores per person, which still contain measurement error; thus, NEPS correlations provide a lower bound estimate of the true correlation.
-Apart from these differences, the Pearson correlation coefficient, rT1, T2 is a standardized effect size measure that can be readily compared within and across studies.
+Apart from these differences, , rT1, T2 is a standardized effect size measure that can be readily compared within and across studies.

 Absolute change.
 The most straightforward measure of differences in skills between two measurement occasions is intra-individual change, captured by the change score (ΔT2, T1).
 Whereas rT1, T2 refers to how stable individuals’ relative standing in the skill distribution is across two measurement occasions, ΔT2, T1 refers to the how much individuals’ skills change over time in absolute terms.
 When aggregating ΔT2, T1 across all individuals in the sample or a subgroup, we obtain an estimate of mean-level change.